knetikmedia/knetikcloud-csharp-net20-client/docs/UsersSubscriptionsApi.md

 <a name="setusersubscriptionplan"></a>
 # **SetUserSubscriptionPlan**
-> void SetUserSubscriptionPlan (int? userId, int? inventoryId, string planId)
+> void SetUserSubscriptionPlan (int? userId, int? inventoryId, StringWrapper planId)

 Set a new subscription plan for a user